softboiler/copier-pipeline/README.md

 ## Generate a project from this template

+Generating a project from this template involves creating a local folder, initializing the project, and publishing the repository on GitHub.

 - Create a new project folder, for instance `example`.
 - Open that folder in VSCode with `File: Open Folder`.
 - Click "Initialize Repository" in the Source Control tab in the sidebar, or run `git init`.